MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 Let's do a quick review of what we changed in this branch:

 * We added the `wildfly-jar-maven` plugin to provision the server and the application in a single executable JAR file.
 The OpenShift deployment unit is our server with our application.
-* On the maven plugin, we specified a set of Galleon layers.
-This configuration allows us to trim the server capabilities to only what we need.
+* On the Maven plugin, we specified a set of Galleon layers.
+This configuration enables us to trim the server capabilities to only what we need.
 For complete documentation on Galleon, see [the WildFly documentation](https://docs.wildfly.org/galleon/).
 * Our application uses Jakarta Faces with Ajax requests, which means that there's information stored in the HTTP session.
 We don't want to lose such information if a pod is removed.
 We could save this information on the client and send it back on each request.
 However, there are cases where you may decide not to distribute certain information to the clients.
 For this demo, we chose to replicate the session across all pod replicas.
 To do it, we added `<distributable />` to the `web.xml`.
 That, together with the server clustering capabilities, makes the HTTP session distributable across all pods.
-* We added two MicroProfile Health Checks that allow identifying when the application is live and ready to receive requests.
+* We added two MicroProfile Health Checks that enable you to identify when the application is live and ready to receive requests.

 ## Run the application locally